PowerShell/DscResources/GettingStartedWithGitHub.md

 Make sure this `.gitignore` file is place in the root of your cloned repository.

-### How to take over a pull request from another contributor
+### How to continue working on a pull request when an author (contributor) is unable to complete it
-If the original contributor is unable to continue the work on a pull request, then you can get the changes from the original contributors branch to a new working branch in your fork.
+If the original contributor is unable to continue the work on a pull request, or if the pull request is abandoned for a long time, then there is a possibility for you to continue the work.
+You can do so by getting the changes from the original contributors branch to a new working branch in your fork.
+Once you have create a new working branch with the original contributors changes, then you can create a new pull request into the original repository.
+It's important that when you create a new pull request from someone elses work, that you point the the original pull request, and also aknowledge the original author and mention the work it is based on.
+For example mention the original author in the descriptive field when you create the new pull request.

-This is done by rebasing the changes in the original branch onto your branch.
+So, to continue working on a pull request, this is done by rebasing the changes in the original branch onto your branch.
 This is pretty much the same as when you have to resolve merge conflicts.
-Once you have create a new working branch with the original contributors changes, then you can create a new pull request into the original repository.

 * In a PowerShell prompt, you need to do the following.